iatagun/Linguistic-Concordance/README.md

 # Multiple Concordances with Threading and Progress Bar

-If you want to look for multiple concordance words in a text you go and look:
+If you want to look for multiple concordance words in a text you can go and look:
 ```bash
 conc_progress.py
 ```